parispeterson89-ops/T33N4G3R-M1ND/README.md

-## It is simple one, but you can amuse yourself with yourself by chatting with it... and if you can upgrade it, let me know, I had this problem with the autonomous inputs that I can't cut it while the user starts writing, so it kinda speaks over you!
+## It is a simple one, but you can amuse yourself by chatting with it.
+And if you can upgrade it, let me know.
+I had this problem with the autonomous inputs that I can't cut while the user starts writing, so it kind of speaks over you!

   import os
   import random
   import time
   import threading
-  import colorama
+  import Colorama
   import re
   from collections import Counter from colorama import Fore, Style